 to see how

-two colleges, one using much more funny
+one using much more funny

 money than the other compete for students.